fardavide/Domori/SCREENSHOT_REQUIREMENTS.md

 - [ ] All sizes show realistic square meters (never 0 sqm)
 - [ ] All addresses are European locations
 - [ ] Price per sqm is calculated correctly (never NaN/sqm)
+- [ ] **Properties have tags visible in screenshots 01 and 03**
+- [ ] **All 5 screenshots are generated** (including PropertyComparison)
 - [ ] Screenshots are high resolution and production-ready
 - [ ] Both iPhone and iPad variants are generated
 - [ ] File naming follows the established convention
-- [ ] Screenshots showcase the app's property management features effectively
+- [ ] Screenshots showcase the app's property management AND tagging features effectively

 ---

-**Last Updated**: June 2025 - Multi-platform screenshot automation completed for iPhone and iPad platforms.
+**Last Updated**: June 2025 - Multi-platform screenshot automation completed for iPhone and iPad platforms. **CRITICAL**: Missing PropertyComparison screenshot and tag functionality must be restored.